Making your business Covid-secure

 13. Encourage staff to get vaccinated.
 Download Public Health England's vaccination toolkit for employers.

-If you are a business in Gateshead and would like advice or clarification on how to trade and adapt under the current Covid-19 restrictions or implement social distancing within your workplace, send us an enquiry and we'll get back to you.
+If you are a business in Gateshead and would like advice or clarification on how to keep your workplace Covid-secure, send us an enquiry and we'll get back to you.

-We ask that all businesses and residents help us slow the spread of infection and adhere to the national guidance, reporting any concerns you may have where businesses which should not be trading are doing so, or not complying with requirements around the use of face masks, social distancing or self-isolating.
+We ask that all businesses and residents help us slow the spread of infection and report any concerns you may have.